AdobeDocs/experience-platform.pt-BR/help/web-sdk/personalization/adobe-target/analytics-logging/client-side.md

 ## Próximas etapas {#next-steps}

-Este guia abordou o registro no lado do cliente para dados do A4T no SDK da Web.
+Este guia abordou o registro no lado do cliente para dados do A4T no Web SDK.
 Consulte o manual sobre [registro no lado do servidor](server-side.md) para obter mais informações sobre como lidar com dados do A4T no Edge Network.